derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment2_Bootstrap/README.md

 <hr>

+NOTES:
+- To get some random faces / instagram users, the following tool is used: https://www.uifaces.co/
-Click here for the live version of the project => https://bootstrap-instagram-clone-frontend.netlify.app/
+- Simply click here for the live version of the project => https://bootstrap-instagram-clone-frontend.netlify.app/

 <hr>